 The match odds are the most popular betting form for football.
 The concept is very simple in that you simply choose between a home win, away win or the draw.
 This market adheres to the 90 minute betting rule as mentioned above, so bear that in mind as well.

-There are a number of ways in which you can maximise your profits from this betting market by applying some fairly straight forward betting strategies.
+There are a number of ways in which you can maximise your net wins from this betting market by applying some fairly straight forward betting strategies.
 The first thing that we will say is that there is no substitute for hard work with this market.
-The more research you can invest into your bets, the more profitable you are going to be.
+The more research you can invest into your bets, the more potential you will have to land a net win.

 Team form is probably the best place to start and assessing which of the two teams are most likely to win.
 A good place to start is by doing this before you see the bookmakers odds for each result.
 Almost become your own bookmaker and choose the percentage each result has of coming in.
 You can then use an odds calculator to convert these percentages into odds.